 Robots are engaging and captivate the young generation’s imagination.
-Robots also provide a valuable educational tool and a hands-on-fun way of learning STEM (science, technology, engineering and math)… Read more
+Robots also provide a valuable educational tool and a hands-on-fun way of learning STEM (Science, Technology, Engineering and Math) by… Read more

 Every year, NCCR Robotics opens a call for scholarships for female master students who wish to spend a period of 3-6 months in an NCCR Robotics lab.
 Have a… Read more

 For a summary of our activities please download our info pack.
 Need more information?